berniewu2/WutheringWaveEchoScorer/README.md

 ## 3. Analyze

 #### Run the Scorer
-By default it looks for `resonator.jpeg` in the current directory.
+By default, it looks for `resonator.jpeg` in the current directory.
 ```
 python main.py
 ```
+The result image will be saved as `resonator_score.png` in the same directory.

-Example Rsult
+Example Result

 ![alt text](img/example_result.png)
 ![alt text](img/example_img.png)